DPatrickBoyd/AWS-EFK-Stack/README.md

 $ kubectl apply -f service.yaml
 $ kubectl apply -f deployment.yaml

-# You can port forward the Kibana UI by running  `kubectl port-forward pods/<name of pod> 5601:5601`.
+# You can port forward the Kibana UI by running  `kubectl port-forward pods/<name of pod> 5601:5601 -n elastic`.
 Then head to http://localhost:5601/app/home#/ in your browser.
 ```
 ## Logging App Setup:
 ```